How to Grow Summer Squash

 Growing Summer Squash in Containers

 Yes, you can grow these big plants outside of your garden!
-If you’re short on garden space, they can be just as happy in a large container on your deck.
+If you’re short on garden space, they can be just as happy in a large container as patio plants.
+If you’d prefer, here’s a detailed guide to growing yellow squash in containers.
+Otherwise, the following tips will work for growing most varieties of summer squash in containers.

 Starting Seeds

 Start your seeds in pots or grow bags at least 2 feet in diameter and 1 foot deep.
 Use good quality potting soil that drains well.
 Plant 2-3 seeds per container depending on pot size.
-The seeds should be planted about an inch deep and watered well after planting.
+The seeds should be planted about an inch deep and watered well after planting for the best results.

 Proper Care